McKeeva Bush: Political career

 Bush made his first venture into politics in 1980, running for the West Bay seat in the Legislative Assembly.
 He was unsuccessful that first time, but achieved victory when he ran again for the same seat in 1984.
 He has held that seat continuously since then, and also later became a member of the Executive Council (ExCo, now called the Cabinet).
 He also served as Minister for Health and Human Services from 1992 to 1994 and Minister of Community Development, Sports, Women's and Youth Affairs and Culture from 1994 to 1997.
 In 1996, he took a position as a non-executive director of Qatar-based Gulf Union Bank.
 When the bank was investigated for fraud a year later, the Cayman Islands Monetary Authority revoked its license and wound up its local subsidiary, First Cayman Bank; Bush was criticised for his association with the bank, and resigned from ExCo.
 First Cayman Bank had made a number of suspicious loans before it collapsed, including a loan of $5 million to its owner and another $10 million to Texas oil businessman Tom Hajecate; a journalist stated that Bush had threatened him with legal action if he continued to pursue the story.

 However, Bush remained in politics after that incident.
 He was a founding member of the United Democratic Party (UDP) in 2001, and served as Minister for Tourism, Environment and Transport from November 2000 to November 2001 and served as the Leader of Government Business and Minister of Tourism, Environment, Development and Commerce from November 2001 to May 2005 during the UDP administration.
 Following the Cayman Islands general election 2005, he served as the Leader of the Opposition from May 2005 to May 2009.

 Bush was elected Premier during the Cayman Islands general election in 2009, and in addition to assuming the post of Premier, he also served as Minister of Finance, Tourism & Development for the former UDP administration.
-He is currently the longest serving member of the Legislative Assembly of the Cayman Islands and is referred to as the "Father of the House" and "Big Mac".
+He was the longest serving member of the Legislative Assembly of the Cayman Islands and was referred to as the "Father of the House" and "Big Mac".
 During his political campaigns, he is also known for singing Bob Marley's "Lion of Judah" which has become a trademark ending to his political speeches.

 Bush is also a Justice of the Peace (JP).

+In the 2025 election, Bush lost his seat of West Bay West after 40 years to MP Julie Hunter.